jkgoldst/princeton/README.md

 This dissertation will be submitted in partial fulfillment of the requirements for the degree of Doctor of Philosophy in the Woodrow Wilson School of Public and International Affairs, Princeton University.

-The latest committed version of this dissertation can be viewed [here](http://rpubs.com/tertiumquid2/dissertation)
+The latest committed version of this dissertation can be viewed here: http://rpubs.com/tertiumquid2/dissertation

 ### Bio